Attumm/redis-dict/README.md

-### Note This project only uses redis as dependancy
+### Note This project only uses redis as dependency